-48 as required by 45 C.F.R. § 155.340
+49 as required by 45 C.F.R. § 155.340

-49 Revenue Procedure 2017-36
+50 Revenue Procedure 2017-36

-APTC eligible customers can use their APTCs to buy any category of health plan offered through HealthSource RI Their monthly payment may increase or decrease based on their plan selection.
-After a customer enrolls in a plan and pays for the first month of coverage, the customer's health insurance company will start to directly apply the customer's APTCs to the customer's monthly health insurance bill.
+HealthSource RI Their monthly payment may increase or decrease based on their plan selection.
+51 After a customer enrolls in a plan and pays for the first month of coverage, the customer's health insurance company will start to directly apply the customer's APTCs to the customer's monthly health insurance bill.
 Households can apply tax credits toward the purchase of any available QHP sold through HealthSource RI except a catastrophic plan.
-151
+52